-The call for proposals for 90-minute workshops is now open, with a deadline of Wednesday, 25 March 2015 (11:00am CET).
+The call for proposals for 90-minute workshops is now open, with an extended deadline of Wednesday 1 April 2015 (11:00am CET).
 We are looking forward to an exciting and fresh workshop program, bringing participants together for hands-on, practical learning and collaboration on a range of engaging topics.
 We invite workshop proposals that are interactive, topical, and will keep participants talking.
 Alongside cutting edge systematic review methods we would like to encourage you to submit workshops aimed at beginners and covering the fundamentals of review production.

 Tips for successful workshops